 You're going to lose Magikarp along the way, so you should also keep an eye on your trainer rank while you play.
 It'll allow you to catch and train higher level Magikarp when you have to head back to the pond to collect a new Pokémon.

 You'll up your trainer rank naturally, but it's just worth keeping an eye on while you play.

 Cheering Pokémon are useful

-Other Pokémon appear in the game to help out your Magikarp by cheering them on.
-These are limited, but you'll be joined by Pikachu pretty early on in the game.
+Other Pokémon appear in the game to help out your Magikarp by cheering them on, providing items, or restoring ability points.
+These Pokemon are limited in number and require time to recharge, but you'll be joined by Pikachu pretty early on in the game.

 These won't give you a major boost, but the extra JP that the Pokémon will give you at your pond or if they follow to cheer you on in the game can sometimes mean the difference between winning and losing.